MSEd in Teaching and Learning - Montessori Early Childhood Teacher Education Program (MECTEP)

 The program is a collaboration between the Teacher Education Department and the Maine Montessori Institute located at Winfield Children's House in Falmouth, Maine.
 Winfield Children's House is an AMS accredited early childhood program serving children ages 12 months-age 6.
 The Maine Montessori Institute is a full affiliate training site of the American Montessori Society and is a MACTE accredited teacher training center.
 Students learn the practice of teaching through a year-long internship and explore the theoretical and research-based principles of the Montessori method and materials design by Dr. Maria Montessori.

-Course Requirements and Sequence (45 credits)
+Course Requirements (45 credits)

 ECE 511 Classroom Leadership and Environmental Design in an Early Childhood Montessori